wjuniori/jogo-estourando-baloes/README.md

 ## Bugs and Issues

 Have a bug or an issue with this website?
-[Open a new issue](https://github.com/wjuniori/jogo-estourando-baloes/issues) here on GitHub
+[Open a new issue](https://github.com/wjuniori/jogo-estourando-baloes/issues) here on GitHub.

 ## About

-This repository/website was created by and is maintained by **[Washington Júnior](https://github.com/wjuniori/)**
+This repository was created by and is maintained by **[Washington Júnior](https://github.com/wjuniori/)**.
+To see more projects, visit [portfolio](https://wjuniori.github.io/).